swesteme/cordova-plugin-app-version/README.md

     plugman --platform <ios|android> --project <directory> --plugin https://github.com/whiteoctober/cordova-plugin-app-version.git

-### Manually in iOS

-TODO: Write these instructions

-### Manually in Android

-TODO: Write these instructions

 ## Use from Javascript

 If you are using jQuery, AngularJS, WinJS or any Promise/A library (Bluebird), promise style is supported.
 Use something like: